 The holidays are the most anticipated time of the year for children and adults alike.
 When the temperature drops, hearts warm up with the joy and excitement of the season.
 Christmastime is also a wonderful opportunity to unleash your creativity and express yourself through the creation of all sorts of wonderful decorations.
 Trimming the tree and hanging up lights are holiday decorating staples, but there are so many more fantastic Christmas decoration ideas that you can use to truly personalize your home this year.
 These fun ideas can also be used as handmade gifts to bestow upon your loved ones all season long.
 The following 50 Christmas decoration ideas have been handpicked to help you find a project (or 10!) that will inspire you to embrace your artistic side this winter.
 And since the holidays are all about family and friends, all of these projects offer a great opportunity to gather groups together and create magical wintery memories that will last long after Christmas has come and gone.

-Check Out 50 Inspiring Ideas for Christmas Decoration for 2018
+Check Out 50 Inspiring Ideas for Christmas Decoration

 The secret to the best Christmas ideas is simplicity.
 While longer projects may offer a chance to work on something over a period of time, even the grandest of Christmas decorations ideas should be easy to follow, affordable and most of all, fun to create.
 The next 50 ideas will help awaken Christmas cheer no matter what your style or how you like to decorate for the holidays.
 From do-it-yourself advent calendars, homemade Christmas ornaments, bedroom decor, Christmas dinnerware, stockings and candle displays, this season is all about embracing what the holidays signify for you and immortalizing it for all your guests to see through the adornment of your home.